 Control Room Operators

-Sometimes known as Emergency Customer Service Advisors, our Control Room Operators play a vital role in keeping our roads moving safely.
+Our Control Room Operators play a vital role in keeping our roads moving safely.

 National Highways is responsible for looking after England’s motorways and major roads, and to do this we have seven control centres across the country, as well as a National Traffic Operations Centre.

 The vast majority of journeys go smoothly and according to plan, but sometimes things do go wrong.
-Ranging from breakdowns, accidents, things falling from vehicles, people or animals on the roads to severe weather, we have to be ready to respond, to make sure that the roads are safe, and that people get moving again as soon as possible.
+Ranging from breakdowns, collisions, things falling from vehicles, people or animals on the roads to severe weather, we have to be ready to respond, to make sure that the roads are safe, and that people get moving again as soon as possible.

 Our Control Room Operators are responsible for responding to emergency calls and setting signs and signals when they are required on our roads 24 hours a day, 7 days a week.